katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Add parameter to allow specifying the version of postgres to use. (will require refactoring options handling)
 - [ ] Add parameter to allow specifying the version of odoo to use. (will require refactoring options handling)
 - [ ] Create odorun.sh for running one or more modules from docker.
-- [ ] Add message with command line syntax on how to install dependencies. (sudo apt-get install figlet ... docker.io)

 COULD